 · Learners may bring toys outside to play with.
 The toys will be sterilized at the end of the session.

-· Learners bring their own sunscreen and therapists may apply the sunscreen with the written permission of a legal guardian.
+· Learners bring their own sunscreen and therapists may apply the sunscreen with the written permission of a guardian.

 Snacks and lunch

 · Learners who attend TIPES for 10 sessions/week, Monday–Friday are permitted to stay for lunch.
 Learners eat lunch with their assigned cohort in the therapy room (one staff to two–three learners).

 · Guardians are discouraged from packing food that requires additional preparation.

 · Multi-use utensils must be sanitized.

 · Learners and staff wash hands thoroughly before and after snack times.